Norwegian Vietnamese

-Norwegian Vietnamese or Vietnamese Norwegian refers to citizens or naturalized residents of Norway of partially and full Vietnamese descent.
+Norwegian Vietnamese or Vietnamese Norwegian refers to citizens or naturalized residents of Norway of partial and full Vietnamese descent.

 When this article describes Vietnamese living in Norway, it primarily means persons with two parents born in Vietnam.
 Thus, statistics used in this article do not include Vietnamese-descended persons with only one parent, or no parents born in Vietnam.

 History

 The first waves of Vietnamese immigrants to Norway came after the Fall of Saigon, in 1975.
 They escaped Vietnam by boat, and were also known as the boat people.
-Some were picked up by Norwegian cargo ships and came to Norway after spending some months in refugee camps in East Asia and Southeast Asia.
-Most of these boat people came in the period from 1978 to 1985.
-Later immigrants have come as a cause of family-reunification and economic reasons.
+Some were picked up by Norwegian cargo ships and came to Norway after spending time in refugee camps in East Asia and Southeast Asia and were processed through interviews by the United Nations High Commissioner for Refugees.
+Most of these migrants came in the period from 1978 to 1985.
+Later immigrants have come for family reunification and economic reasons.

 Demographics

 On January 1, 2017, the Norwegian Statistisk Sentralbyrå reported that there were 22,658 Vietnamese people in Norway.
 Vietnamese Norwegians were the fourth-largest immigrant group from outside Europe after Pakistanis, Somalis and Iraqis.

-The Vietnamese were among the first from the third world to immigrate to Norway.
+The Vietnamese were among the first from the developing world to immigrate to Norway.
 Eight out of ten Vietnamese have lived in Norway for more than ten years, and nine out of ten possess Norwegian citizenship.